University of Aberdeen2016 League Table Ranking 40

 - First chair of medicine in the English-speaking world.

-- Four Nobel prizes have been awarded for work begun or carried out at Aberdeen.
+- Five Nobel prizes have been awarded for work begun or carried out at Aberdeen.

-- Full details of our entry requirements can be found on the online prospectus.
+- Full details of entry requirements can be found in Aberdeen's online prospectus.

-- As a result of an extensive review of the curriculum, from 2010, undergraduate students at Aberdeen have a more flexible degree structure which retains all the quality and depth of the traditional Scottish degree and adds further benefits.
+- As a result of an extensive review of the curriculum, since 2010 undergraduate students at Aberdeen have a more flexible degree structure which retains all the quality and depth of the traditional Scottish degree and adds further benefits.

-- Opportunities to choose new cross-disciplinary courses focused on real world problems or sustained study in a language or business.
+- The university provides the opportunity to choose new cross-disciplinary courses focused on real world problems or sustained study in a language or business.

-- Increased opportunities to broaden experience and skills through a wide range of optional activities overseen by the University, such as study overseas, work placements and voluntary work.
+- There are now even more opportunities to broaden your experience and skills through a wide range of optional activities overseen by the university, such as study overseas, work placements and voluntary work.

 - 89% of subjects rated excellent/highly satisfactory.

-- Aberdeen has a long and distinguished research pedigree.
+- Aberdeen has a long and distinguished research history

 - More than 500 years of academic excellence.